samhu1989/PON/doc/weekly.md

 The main principles behind this design:

 - We should avoid assigning fixed number of points for generation of each part.
 - The part annotation should be used to guide attention (feature selection) for shape generation, so that the network can make sharper prediction (less averaged/less fuzzy) on part shapes.
-It should not be used to interfere with the decoder for shape regression.
-Extra constraint on shape regression is less likely to lead to a lower error in training.
+It should not be used to directly interfere with the decoder for shape regression.
+Extra constraint competing with the  shape regression  loss is less likely to lead to a lower error in training.
 - We should utilize multi-level part annotation

 The network structure is as follows:

 ![PON](./img/pon.png "")

 The part loss function:
 $$
 L_{part}=L_{pull} + L_{push}
 $$